sandroconforto/AlgorithmicComposition/README.md

 ### The Embrace of the Python

 This is my an algorithmic composition written in Python made during the course of Survey of Music Technology.
+(Actually I didn't insert the code of the audio effect cause I want to focus on the algorithmic generation of the song)

 It make use of EarSketch API (http://earsketch.gatech.edu/)